Sustainable tourism - a responsible travel company

 We are a profit making company with a strong ethos towards supporting the communities where we take people on holiday, and giving all our employees and stakeholders in the countries where we have set up an Adventure Alternative office a fair and equitable deal.

 You could say we are a community business because we serve our customers and make money, and we plough profits back into local communities and we invest back into our local companies.
 We try our hardest to embody the best principles for sustainable tourism.

 The more successful the business, the better it is for the community and the holiday, and the happier the clients.
 In essence this makes us more sustainable, but in a long term organic way that is more to do with integrity and quality.
 We have a very low staff turnover rate, but a high repeat business repeat rate.

-It works just like any other business because what we offer meets a need and we try to deliver it at a price which gives value for money.
-We pride ourselves on expertise and quality and being a professional company, and we use local assets and landscapes and attractions in order to market our product.
+It works just like any other business because what we offer meets a need and we try to deliver it at a price which gives value for money and gives positive social impact.
+We pride ourselves on expertise and quality, and we use local assets and landscapes and attractions in order to market our product.
 We feel that in taking the benefit of such places, it’s only right to give something back.
 We want to provide a great holiday that also improves quality of life and is socially responsible.

 We have run many successful tourism projects which are a result of community organizations and businesses working together to generate financial and social profit for the entire community.
 In many cases there was no such environment before we came along, for example in the villages in Nepal and in western Kenya.

 Communities love to share what they love about where they live, and of course they also like to make money and develop themselves.
 In developing countries this has not always been traditionally possible because of exploitative attitudes.
 We have a model that thinks in terms of social capital as well as financial return, and we think in long term chunks of time.
 We want to create a vibrant local economy with our holidays, but we also aim to sustain traditional customs and ways of life by committing ourselves for decades.
 Crucially that means not walking away when times are difficult.